pablorm296/CovidFiscal/README.md

-    -   `Out/IMF_FiscalResponseData.*`: clean, open format, and fully machine-readable version of the IMF’s database summarizing key fiscal measures governments have announced or taken in selected economies in response to the COVID-19 pandemic as of March 17, 2021.
-The dataset is available in both CSV and Rds formats.
+    -   `Out/IMF_FiscalResponseData.*`: clean, open format, and fully machine-readable version of the IMF’s database summarizing key fiscal measures governments have announced or taken in selected economies in response to the COVID-19 pandemic.
+The dataset is available in both CSV and RDS formats.

 -   `R`: Contains all R scripts.